julelang/manual/src/common-concepts/structures/reserved-methods.md

 ## `pub fn dispose(mut self)`

 The `dispose` reserved method implements destructor method for structure.
-Destructor methods called by compiler when destruction of structure which is implements destructor method pattern.
+Destructor methods are called by compiler when destruction of structure which is implements destructor method pattern.

 ### The Pattern